Chad Robert Bettis

-Bettis pitched a great game to record his first win of the 2015 season - and only the second of his career - on May 24th.
-Facing the San Francisco Giants, he gave up a lead-off single to Nori Aoki in the 1st inning, then did not surrender another hit until Matt Duffy led off the 8th also with a single.
+Chad made 37 appearances in his first two big league seasons with skyrocketing ERAs.
+He pitched a great game to record his first win of his third season, the 2015 tilt - and only the second of his career - on May 24th.
+Facing the San Francisco Giants, he gave up a lead-off single to Nori Aoki in the 1st inning, then did not surrender another hit until Matt Duffy led off the 8th, also with a single.
 He tired in the 9th but ended up with an 11-2 win in the longest outing of his career, 8 1/3 innings.
-He had another memorable game on May 29th when he took a no-hitter into the 8th inning against the Philadelphia Phillies before Cody Asche singled with one out.
-Asche hit a routine grounder where shortstop Troy Tulowitzki would normally had been, but it went through for a hit because of a defensive shift.
-Tulowitzki had earlier cost Bettis a potential perfect game with an error in the 7th, but he also hit a pair of homers in the Rockies' 4-1 win.
+H e had another memorable game on May 29th when he took a no-hitter into the 8th inning against the Philadelphia Phillies before Cody Asche singled with one out.
+Asche hit a routine grounder where shortstop Troy Tulowitzki would normally have been, but it went through for a hit because of a defensive shift.
+Tulo had earlier cost Bettis a potential perfect game with an error in the 7th, but he also hit a pair of homers in the Rockies' 4-1 win.
 Bettis ended up giving up two hits in 8 innings, with no walks and 7 strikeouts, to win for the second time, and John Axford pitched the 9th, giving up an unearned run.
 He ended the year at 8-6, 4.23 in 20 starts.

 - Thomas Harding: "Bettis declared cancer-free, resumes workouts: Rockies right-hander talks recovery, prognosis in radio interview", mlb.com, January 4, 2017.